dvln/out/README.md

 in any issues via Github and I'll try and knock em out.

-I've tried to use mutexes to protect the data similar to Go 'log' but that hasn't really been tested much.
+I've tried to use mutexes to protect the data similar to Go 'log' but that hasn't, frankly, been tested much.

 I wrote this for use in [dvln](http://github.com/dvln).
 Yeah, doesn't really exist yet but we shall see if I can change that.
 It's targeted towards nested